Narcissists are nasty, but they aren’t Sociopaths.

 Turn conversations to their opinions, concerns – or lose interest in the conversation.

 Narcissists are impossible to please, make terrible mates, and rotten friends.
-At best they can be okay, if we agree with them and focus on them.
+At best they can be “okay” to spend time with if we go where they want to go for dinner and agree with them all night.
 At worst they make misery everywhere.
-A pleasant evening can be had with a narcissist when one has nothing invested in any type of relationship with them; small talk will be sprinkled with the narcissist’s invariably acerbic and self-centered focus.
+When someone has nothing invested in any type of relationship with them things are easier.
+They can be funny or intelligent or not, their personalities vary.
+Conversation is sprinkled with the Narcissist’s acerbic and self-centered awareness. – If they’re drinkers or yellers or violent… it’s soooo much more harsh.

-They don’t live entirely off of others financially.
+They don’t entrap people to live off them financially.

 They don’t hijack people’s lives to sustain their own facade.

-They don’t have criminal minds devoid of compassion.
+They don’t have criminal minds devoid of humanity.

-We don’t need a diagnosis to know what we’re standing in front of.
+We don’t need a diagnosis of their mental state to know what we’re standing in front of.

 Sociopaths are Dangerous

-Sociopaths are technically referred to as anti-social psychopaths, or as “having” antisocial personality disorder or as sociopaths.
-They are narcissistic, as in they think they’re all that, but they are a whole different thing from being a “Narcissist”.
-Sociopaths are faaaaar worse.
+Sociopaths are technically referred to as Antisocial Psychopaths, or as “having” Antisocial Personality Disorder or as Sociopaths.
+They are narcissistic, as in they think they’re all that, but they are a whole different thing from being a Narcissist. — Sociopaths are faaaaar worse.
 They can never change.
-Some are more skilled at deceiving and manipulating than others.
-Sociopaths have a brain that is missing the element that registers feelings of love, like, care, concern or compassion for anyone.
+Some are more savvy and have garnered more tricks for tapping our human emtions so they can use us than others.
+Their brains are missing the element that registers feelings of love, like, care, concern or compassion – for anyone.
 They are incapable of positive bonding feelings.
-Absolutely devoid.
+Zero.
+If we think they have a heart, their mask is held in place by our great goodness and trust.
+We have a very hard time accepting, believing, seeing evil. – That’s normal.

 The younger they are the less experience, and so less skilled at conning typically.
-They begin exhibiting sociopathic tendencies and begin to live fully by lying and scamming in their late teens and early twentys.
-They learn more about scamming and conning from each victim and improve their skills as time goes by.
+They begin to live fully by lying and scamming in their late teens and early twenty’s.
+They learn more about scamming and conning from each target and improve their bag of knowledge about what effects normal humans as time goes by.

 Sociopaths Characteristics and Limitations in a Nutshell